Shivkanch/python-project-2/README.md

 Section 7: 1.Calculate Total Weight of Widgets and Gizmos 2.
 User Input:Constants widget and gizmos are given, representing the weights per unit of widget and gizmo.
 3.The user is prompted to enter the number of widgets (user_widget) and gizmos (user_gizmos).
 4.Calculate Total Weight:The total weight is computed as the product of the respective weights and the user-entered quantities.
 5.Display Result:The script prints the total weight of widgets and gizmos.

+Section 8: 1.Calculate Compound Interest 2.Welcome Message:The script welcomes the user to the compound interest calculator.
+3.User Input:The user is asked to enter the amount deposited (user_deposit) and the number of years (n).
+4.Calculate Compound Interest:Compound interest is calculated using the formula amount = user_deposit * (1 + interest/100)**n.
+5.Display Result:The script prints the calculated compound interest.

+Section 9: 1.Convert Height Units 2.
+User Input:The script prompts the user to enter their height in feet (feet) and inches (inches).
+3.Convert to Centimeters:The height is converted to centimeters using the conversion factors per_ft and per_in.
+4.Display Result:The script prints the user's height in inches and centimeters.

+Section 10: 1.Find Area and Volume 2.Welcome Message:The script welcomes the user to the area and volume finding calculator.
+3.User Input:The user is prompted to enter the radius of a circle (radius).
+4.Calculate Area and Volume:The area and volume of a sphere are calculated using the formulas: area = 4 * π * radius^2 and volume = (4/3) * π * radius^3.
+5.Display Result:The script prints the calculated area and volume.

+Section 11: 1.Convert Distance Units 2.Welcome Message:The script welcomes the user to the distance units calculator.
+3.User Input:The user is prompted to enter a distance in feet (dis_feet).
+4.Convert Distances:The distance is converted to inches (dis_inches), yards (dis_yard), and miles (dis_mile) using the appropriate conversion factors.
+5.Display Result:The script prints the converted distances in inches, yards, and miles.